 Required training depends upon your assignment and can vary from 3 to 8 hours.
 Each person

 attending training is compensated.

 Physical requirements include standing, bending, stooping, lifting approximately 30 pounds,

 Pollworkers must be able to read and write the English language.
 Many positions require basic computer skills.

 The average work day starts at 6:00 a.m. and ends at approximately 8:00 p.m.
 The rates of pay

 In Pasco County, pollworkers are paid following each election.

 How Can I Become a Pollworker?

-You must complete an on-line Pollworker application.
+You must complete an on-line Pollworker application and you must have an email address.
 The Supervisor of Elections' office will contact you to schedule an orientation.
 At this meeting you will be briefed on pollworker duties and responsibilities, hours to be worked, training

 sessions, physical and clerical requirements and rates of pay.
 You will be given an opportunity to ask any other election-related questions that might help you decide if this is a job for you.
 You will be advised if you have not qualified to be a pollworker.
 Qualified applicants will be added to our